Bringing you the latest news & resources in eye health

 How fast your eyes recover after surgery depends on the type of laser vision correction procedure you have had.
 For all types of laser eye surgery, you will be discharged with eye drops (artificial tears, anti-inflammatory drops and antibiotic drops) and pain medication to help your recovery, along with goggles or eye shields to wear while you sleep, to prevent you from touching your eyes.
 Eye drops should be used as directed for at least one week and the goggles should be worn for a few nights.

-LASIK has the fastest recovery period, with most patients being able to see 20/20 by the morning after surgery.
+LASIK has the fastest recovery period, with many patients being able to see without the need for glasses by the morning after surgery.
 This is because the procedure doesn’t disturb the top layer of the cornea, rather a flap is folded back and the layers beneath are lasered.
 Once the flap is replaced, vision stabilises quickly.

 After resting at home, you’ll need to return to the clinic for your first review appointment to check the results of the surgery and test your eyesight.
 This may be later the same day or the next day, depending on the time of your surgery.
 For the vast majority of LASIK patients, this consultation shows that they are now able to drive without glasses or contact lenses.
 Don’t forget to visit the relevant licensing centre (e.g. RTA, VicRoads, TMR) to re-sit the visual exam and update the conditions of your driver’s license.